Manchester Central Convention Complex

 After 89 years as a railway terminus, it closed to passengers in May 1969.
 It was renovated as an exhibition centre formerly known as the G-Mex Centre in 1982 and was Manchester's primary music concert venue until the construction of the Manchester Arena.
 After renovation the venue reverted to its former name Manchester Central in 2007.

-In 2020, the complex became a temporary field hospital for non-critical coronavirus patients, part of a network of temporary NHS Nightingale Hospitals.
+From April 2020 until March 2021, the complex became a temporary field hospital for non-critical COVID-19 patients, part of a network of temporary NHS Nightingale Hospitals.

 History

 Manchester Central railway station

 The complex was originally Manchester Central railway station, one of the city's main railway terminals.

 Designed by Sir John Fowler, the station was opened in July 1880 by the Cheshire Lines Committee.
 The station served as the terminus for Midland Railway express trains to London St Pancras.
-The station's large arched roof – a huge wrought-iron single-span arched roof, spanning 210 ft, 550 ft long and 90 ft high – was a noted piece of railway engineering and is the widest unsupported iron arch in Britain after the Barlow train shed at London St Pancras.
+The station's large wrought-iron single-span arched roof, spanning 210 ft, 550 ft long and 90 ft high – was a noted piece of railway engineering and is the widest unsupported iron arch in Britain after the Barlow train shed at London St Pancras.

-At its height, in the 1930s, more than 400 trains passed through the station every day.
+At its height, in the 1930s, more than 400 trains used the station every day.

 The station operated for 89 years, before closing in May 1969.